arclabs561/ai-visual-test/docs/api/API_REVIEW_AND_ALIGNMENT.md

-# API Review and Alignment: Research, Design, and Queeraoke Usage
+# API Review and Alignment: Research, Design, and Usage Patterns

 ## Executive Summary

 This document provides a comprehensive review of the API based on:
 1. **Research** - Best practices from Playwright, testing frameworks, and game AI
 2. **Design** - API structure, consistency, and usability
-3. **Queeraoke Usage** - Real-world downstream usage patterns
+3. **Real-World Usage** - Common usage patterns and workflows
 4. **Alignment** - Code and test alignment with design

 ## 1. Research Findings